sequenceiq/cloudbreak-docs/docs/aws/ui/create.md

 * `Disable S3 Access By Default`               Cluster will not be able to reach S3 buckets.
 * `Create Role For S3 Access`                  The Cloudformation template will create a new role and assign to every instance.
 * `Define Existing Role For S3 Access`         Cluster will use the predefined instance role.
-You should define the role in the `Role for S3 connection` box.
+You should define the role ARN in the `Role for S3 connection` box.

+`Hostgroup Configuration` During the hostgroup config we support different security groups per hostgroup.

+`Configure Ambari Database` In case you have an existing DB (like RDS) you can reuse it